jlan84/sql-assignment/archive/morning_lecture.md

 resources at the bottom of this document if you're interested in learning more about the underlying theory of relational databases.*

-*Second Note: there are non-relational databases (NoSQL/MongoDB, etc.) that store data with different contraints and mechanisms for relationships between data subsets.
-We'll touch on these later in the course.*

 ## The RDBMS Data Model

 Relational databases have a **schema** that defines the structure of the data.
-It's set when the database is created and is difficult to change later.

 Each database is composed of a number of user-defined **tables**, each with **columns** and **rows**.
 Each column is of a certain **data type** such as integer, string, or date.
 Each row is an entry in the table with data for each column of that table.

-Here's an example of a database table creation specifying a `customers` table with various fields and their data types:
+Here's an example of a database table creation specifying a `users` table with various fields and their data types:

 ```sql